STFleming/emsys_21A_lab5/README.md

 ![](misc/timer_hardware_without_prescaler.png)

-__In this step you need to create the 64-bit timer module that is compatible with the software that you wrote in the previous step.
+__In this step, you need to create the 64-bit timer module that is compatible with the software that you wrote in the previous step.
 However, for this first task you can ignore the clock prescaler, just imagine that it is always set to 0.__

-Above is a sketch for what your hardware _could_ look like.
-At the center, we have a unit which I have given the name ADD_OR_SUB.
+Above is a sketch of what your hardware _could_ look like.
+At the centre, we have a unit for which I have given the name ADD_OR_SUB.
 This unit examines the enable bit of the configuration register, EN, and if it is high it either adds 1 or subtracts 1 from the input depending on the value of the INCREASE configuration bit.

 The input to the ADD_OR_SUB module is the output of a 64-bit register that holds the current counter value.
 The input to the 64-bit register is either, the output of the ADD_OR_SUB module, or the values of LOADHI and LOADLO depending on if a LOAD operation has been triggered.